Understanding the differences of

 Fill out this form and one of our team members will contact you shortly or call us now at

-If you are a borrower, we will share your information with a broker in your area.
+If you are a borrower, we will share the information you provide with one of our brokers.